thethyka/chess/README.md

 # chess
-chess simulator
-basic chess simulator with future plans of creating a optimal move suggestor
+basic chess simulator, in java, with future plans of creating a optimal move suggestor.